 For Christmas Day.

-Nevertheless, we have to view this chorus principally as an introduction both to this first cantata as well as to the work as a whole.
+We can view this chorus as an introduction both to this first cantata and to the work as a whole.
 The remaining eight movements divide neatly into two groups of four describing the period of Advent and thence the Christmas event itself.
-Each is capped with a reflective chorale.

 The matter-of-fact provision of information is followed by a more personal musing in the alto arioso.
 Surrounded, one might almost say enclosed or even sheltered by two oboes d'amore, the singer expresses contentment with the impending birth----Jacob's star already shines and Zion should awake and forego sorrows.
 Apart from the suggestion of weeping (which we are advised to abandon) Bach paints no specific pictures; it is enough to create the atmosphere of restrained expectation.